See the Introduction to Bedrock.

 If there is an estimate for a release, it will be stated in the index page for the specific release.
 If not, then it will be released when it is done.

-Bedrock Linux does not do very much by itself; rather, it is the foundation upon which other Linux distributions are placed.
+Bedrock Linux does not do very much by itself; rather, it is the foundation upon which parts of other Linux distributions are placed.
 Initial ideas for a name were intent on reflecting this fact.
 Other proposed names included "Foundation Linux", "Frame Linux" and "Scaffolding Linux".
 The name chosen has nothing to do with the television show The Flintstones.

 All of the Bedrock Linux releases are named after characters from the Nickelodeon television program Avatar: The Last Air Bender.